1031-Systems/1031_Delivery/Pololu/README.md

 To maintain the board-agnosticity of Hauntimator, it will not directly interface to the Maestro.
 Instead, it uses the Pololu version of commlib to properly communicate with the Maestros.
-In order for this to function properly, there must be a symbolic link from the src directory to the commlib.py file in the Pololu folder.
-On linux and Mac, this is done when the do_install script is run and may be done manually as well.
-On Windows 11, this requires Administrator privileges so we do it differently.
+In order for this to function properly, there must be a small python file named pointer.py in the src directory pointing to the commlib.py file in the Pololu folder.
+On linux and Mac, this is done when the do_install script is run and may be done manually as well by running usePololu.
-The windo_install.bat script or the winUsePololu.bat script will create a small python file in src that adds Pololu to the python path.
+The windo_install.bat script or the winUsePololu.bat script also creates the small python file in src that adds Pololu to the python path.
 That small file points to the Pololu directory so the correct hardware support libraries are used and is named pointer.py.  winUsePololu.bat can be run standalone to quickly switch from